hibersh/venga_translator/README.md

     ```sh
     composer config repositories.drupal composer https://packages.drupal.org/8
     ```
-This allows Composer to find Address and the other Drupal modules.
+This allows Composer to find the module as well as other Drupal modules.

 2. Download the module: